 - Pyelonephritis (kidney infection)

-- Ureteral obstruction & hydronephrosis (stones causing a blockage)
+- Ureteral obstruction & hydronephrosis (blockage caused by stones)

 - Tubulointerstitial disease (involving the kidney tubules)